frikky/hive4go/README.md

 All return types (alerts, artifacts etc.) follow this type.
 If you want to handle it as raw json, use response.Raw.

-# Todos
+# In the works
 * [Some finished] Write tests for functions
-* Create an actual readme
-* Push function documentation
 * Implement fileupload
-* Implement proxy configuration
-* Implement custom case fields
-* Implement datestamps
-* Make use of the new search format (query.py in hive4py)
-* Cleanup
+* Add more timestamps